Southeast Conference (Wisconsin)

-The Southeast Conference is a high school athletic conference consisting of large schools in southeastern Wisconsin.
+The Southeast Conference (SEC) is a high school athletic conference consisting of large schools in southeastern Wisconsin.
 The conference and its member schools are affiliated with the Wisconsin Interscholastic Athletic Association.

 History

 1993-1997

 The Southeast Conference was formed in 1993 as a fifteen-member superconference, taking all of its schools from three recently disbanded conferences.
 Five members came from the Big Nine (Kenosha Bradford, Kenosha Tremper, Racine Case, Racine Horlick and Racine Park), five from the Suburban Park (Kettle Moraine, Muskego, Nathan Hale, Oak Creek and West Allis Central) and four from the Braveland (Arrowhead, Mukwonago, Waukesha North and Waukesha South).
 The recently opened Waukesha West High School, which would have become Braveland Conference members but for its dissolution, rounded out the original membership roster of the Southeast Conference.
 Schools were subdivided by geography along previous conference alignments, and schedules were weighted to give more games to divisional opponents: